jimmyl02/blog/_posts/2022-2-21-DiceCTF22-In-Review.md

 Running a CTF is no easy task and filled with many unexpected challenges.
 Even though we have previous experience running CTFs with high traffic, DiceCTF 2022 still brought many unexpected difficulties.
 I have definitely learned a lot on both a technical side as well as how to deal with the logistics of a large scale event.
 Furthermore, I'm really grateful to be able to have people like ginkoid and asphyxia around who are able to help me improve my technical skills around infrastructure.
 A lot of the things I worked on involved asking them a ton of questions.

 Overall, the goal of this post is to give everyone including competitors, organizers, and spectators, a look at what running DiceCTF and a CTF in general looks like.
-It is a lot of work but the reward of seeing others have a good time and solve these challenges is unparalleled.
+It is a lot of work, but the reward of seeing others have a good time and solve these challenges is unparalleled.
 Another cool benefit is getting to see competitors creative approaches to challenges which even resulted in a [Traefik 0-day](https://github.com/traefik/traefik/security/advisories/GHSA-hrhx-6h34-j5hc) being discovered during DiceCTF!
 If you have any questions feel free to reach out and I would be happy to answer!